A station owner posted a feature request on the RadioDJ forums asking for a GPIO system inclusion in the software.

 They’ve obviously seen the potential in the software.

-We guess that’s because online radio station owners in the USA are trying to save what cash they can at the moment.
-Due to rising costs from the recent CRB rulings.
+We guess that’s because online radio station owners are trying to save what cash they can at the moment.
+Due to rising costs from Licensing authorities.

 We’re really happy that Marius stated the normal version of RadioDJ will still be available for free.